Preparing your property

 Receiving future rent payments

 Following the collection of monthly rental income, net receipts shall be made available to landlords nominated UK bank/building society with seven working days (subject to normal bank clearance arrangements).
 McDonnel Haydock will prepare, on a monthly basis a statement of account showing rent received and any expenditure.

 As we cannot ensure that your tenants will regularly forward your mail McDonnel Haydock recommend that you make any necessary forwarding arrangements with the post office prior to a tenancy commencing.

-Landlords using our managed services will be requested to supply us with 3 sets of keys, whilst those using our rent collection or letting only service will be requested to supply us with 1 set of keys per tenant (max 3).
+Landlords using our managed services will be requested to supply us with 3 sets of keys, whilst those using our letting only service will be requested to supply us with 1 set of keys per tenant (max 3).
 Please remember to include any garage, window lock or alarm keys.
 All keys will be logged on the inventory and returned at the end of the term of the tenancy.

 Provided that adequate and appropriate tools and equipment have been left for the use of a tenant, then under the terms and conditions of the tenancy agreement, a tenant is obligated to keep the garden in a neat and tidy condition and free from weeds - as this can be difficult to enforce it is recommended that those landlords who have invested a lot of time and effort in their garden may alternatively wish to employ the services of a gardener.
 Please enquire to the office should you require a quotation for lawn cutting services.